Hieromon/AutoConnect/mkdocs/achandling.md

 ## Loading &amp; saving AutoConnectElements with JSON

-AutoConnect supports reading the custom Web page definitions written in JSON and also supports loading and saving of AutoConnectElements.
+AutoConnect supports reading the custom Web page definitions written in JSON and also supports loading and saving of AutoConnectAux or AutoConnectElements.
 In both cases, the target object is a [JSON document for AutoConnect](acjson.md).
 However, it can not save all AutoConnectElements contained in the page as a custom Web page. (ie. AutoConnectAux)

 <img src="images/ac_load_save.svg">